Subletting and lodgers

 Please note that family members and partners who live with you as part of your household are not normally considered lodgers or subtenants.
 However, if there is a change in who you share your home with, you still need to inform us.

-- if you have an assured shorthold tenancy (not fixed term tenancy)
+- have an assured shorthold tenancy (not fixed-term tenancy)

-- if you live in supported, sheltered or agency managed housing
+- live in supported, sheltered or agency managed housing

-- if you want to sublet the whole of your home
+- want to sublet the whole of your home

-- if you are overcrowded or likely to become overcrowded if you take in a lodger or subtenant
+- are overcrowded or likely to become overcrowded if you take in a lodger or subtenant